7angel4/prism-games/README.md

-# Artifact for “Robust Verification of Concurrent Stochastic Games”
+# Artifact for "Robust Verification of Concurrent Stochastic Games"

 This artifact accompanies the TACAS 2026 paper: